Créer un coin détente végétal chez soi : inspirations et astuces - Verdeia

 Before setting up the corner

-• Identify a calm, bright place, without cold drafts.
+• Find a quiet, bright spot without cold drafts.

 • Choose 3 complementary plants (large + medium + trailing).

-• Prepare textured decorative pots, throw, warm lamp.
+• Prepare textured decorative pots, throw blanket, warm lamp.

-• Check saucers and drainage (no stagnant water).
+• Check saucers and drainage (no standing water).

 Monthly routine